chilleo/ALPHA/README.md

         ```

 9) Install ALPHA:
-    - Download the source code of this repo as a zip
+    - Download the source code of this repo as a zip.
-    - Unzip the directory
+    - Unzip the directory.
-    - 'cd' into the directory
+    - 'cd' into the directory.
     - To open ALPHA, run the following command in terminal:

         ```
         python main.py
         ```

+    - See Common Installation Errors for fixes to any issues.

 ### Common Installation Errors

+##### Installing Xcode on Mac
+If prompted, install the latest verson of [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).

+##### Installing RAxML on Mac
+If you get an error with the last command when installing RAxML, run the following in place of the original 'cp' command:

+        sudo cp raxmlHPC* /usr/local/bin/

+##### Permissions Errors on Homebrew for Mac
+If you have trouble installing Homebrew due to permissions errors, running the following command in Terminal in place of the original command fixes this issue:

+        sudo /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-#### Make Errors
+##### Make Errors on Windows
-If the make commands in step 3 do not work and MinGW is installed, run:
+If the 'make' commands in step 3 do not work and MinGW is installed, run:

         export PATH="/path/to/your/MinGW/bin:${PATH}"